nattaponra/testing/README.md

 ```

-## Using run testing via php on host.
+## Using run testing with php on host.

 #### 1. Clone repository from github
 ```bash